ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 17.1 Admin Tool Restriction

-Admin tools are protected by explicit DjOpenKB admin checks.
-Staff status alone is not enough for main-site admin tools.
-A user must be a superuser or have the correct DjOpenKB admin permission through the `Admin Users` role group or direct add-on permission.
+Admin tools are protected by superuser/admin-role checks. `Admin Users` is the source of truth for full administrator access and automatically syncs members to `is_staff=True` and `is_superuser=True`.
+Staff status alone is not treated as a separate admin role.
+Direct user permission checkboxes do not grant Django Admin access.

 Non-admin users receive 404 responses for admin-only main-site tools to reduce route discovery usefulness.
 The Django admin login path is hidden; admins should sign in through the normal login flow and then open `/admin/`.